MicrosoftDocs/win32/desktop-src/Debug/system-error-codes--12000-15999-.md

-The requested operation is not suppported for the specified handle.
+The requested operation is not supported for the specified handle.

 </dt> </dl> </dd> <dt>